By: Vanessa M.

 Scenario 2

-No phone number to reach you on, no address to your physical store or link to your website where he can buy from.
+No phone number to reach the business owner on, no pictures of your products on display, no address to their physical store, and no link to your website where he can buy from.

-If this happens, Peter will eventually leave your page and continue his search for another business he can buy from.
+If this happens, Samantha will eventually leave your business profile and continue her search for another business she can buy from.

 Scenario 3

-Such a scenario is likely to happen to you if you have not claimed and optimised your business profile on Google.
+Now, this is likely to happen to you if you have not claimedverified, and optimized your business profile on Google.

-If COVID-19 has taught us anything, it's that your business needs to be online and your customers need to be able to find and connect with you.
+If COVID-19 has taught us anything, it's that your business needs to be online and your customers need to be able to find and connect with you when they need you.

 Having a social media page or a website isn’t enough anymore.
 You need to think one step ahead and ask yourself “how are people actually finding my business in the first place?”